hanabi/hanabi.github.io/Reference.md

 * Normally, in the *Early Game*, if a player performs a number 5 clue on an off-chop 5 and there are other things to do, this is normally a *5's Chop Move* or a *5 Pull*.
 * However, to the person receiving the number 5 clue, what if the only thing left to do is a *2 Save* on someone's chop?
 Note that *2 Saves* are not required on 2's that are visible in other people's hands.
 If the person receiving the number 5 clue has the other copy of the 2 in their hand, then the 5 clue would just be a normal *5 Stall*.
 * In this situation, the player is expected to mark *Elimination Notes* on their hand for the other copy of the 2.
 Furthermore, they are not allowed to save the other copy of the 2, so they must give some other clue or discard.
-* For example, on the first turn of a 4-player game:
+* For example, in a 4-player game:
+  * It is the first turn and nothing is played on the stacks.
   * Alice clues number 5 to Bob, touching a 5 on slot 1.
   * From Bob's perspective, he does not see any other *Play Clues* or *Save Clues* that Alice could have given, with the exception of a *2 Save* on a red 2 on Cathy's chop.
   * Thus, Alice's number 5 clue could be either a *5 Pull* or a *5 Stall*, depending on whether or not Bob has the other copy of the red 2 in his hand.